 Follow-Up Care Coverage

-Follow-up care services involves helping patients get the best possible results from their bariatric surgery through a variety of activities that include progress tracking, daily health monitoring, and post-surgery support.
+Follow-up care services involve helping patients get the best possible results from their bariatric surgery through various activities that include progress tracking, daily health monitoring, and post-surgery support.

 Follow-up care is critical to helping patients obtain the best possible results from their surgery.
-These services are also covered by Medicare, including follow-up care.
+Medicare also covers these services.

 Our follow-up care includes daily health monitoring, progress tracking, and post-surgery support, all provided by the skilled care team at Olde Del Mar Surgical.

-Medicare typically covers post-surgical care for a Medicare approved procedure.
-The care staff can help you get the maximum level of care that your Medicare benefits offer.
+Medicare typically covers post-surgical treatment for a Medicare-approved procedure.
+The staff can help you get the maximum level of care that your Medicare benefits offer.

 Working with Medicare To Cover Bariatric Surgery

-The caring staff at Olde Del Mar Surgical is seasoned in walking patients through all that is involved in Medicare approved bariatric surgery.
+Understanding the protocols around federal government gastric bypass surgery can be tough.
+It can also be challenging navigating the Centers for Medicare & Medicaid Services website.
+That’s why the caring staff at Olde Del Mar Surgical is here to help.
+Our team is seasoned in walking patients through all that is involved in Medicare-approved bariatric surgery.

-We can guide you through the process, help you avoid any pitfalls, and double check to make sure paperwork is properly completed.
-Our experienced staff will ensure a smooth process and make sure your surgery is properly covered by Medicare.
+We can guide you through the process, help you avoid any pitfalls, and double-check to make sure paperwork is properly completed.
+Our experienced staff will ensure a smooth process and make sure Medicare properly covers your surgery.

 Schedule an Appointment Today

-Schedule an appointment with Dr. Bhoyrul at Olde Del Mar Medical today, so we can discuss the options available to you.
+Please schedule an appointment with Dr. Bhoyrul at Olde Del Mar Medical today to discuss the options available to you.
 We would also love to offer $100 off your surgery if you schedule your initial consultation appointment within one week of reaching out.